chromium/chromium/docs/updater/functional_spec.md

 installing an application with `needsadmin=true` or `needsadmin=prefers`.

 ### Localization
-Metainstaller localization presents the metainstaller UI in the language of choice on download.
+Metainstaller localization presents the metainstaller UI with the user's preferred language on the current system.
 Every string shown in the UI is translated.

 ## Standalone Installer
 TODO(crbug.com/1035895): Document the standalone installer.